-6.2.
-Architecture level modeling of similarity rules using OCL
+6.2 Architecture level modeling of similarity rules using OCL

-Configuration in our automated, model-based approach is performed by resolving variabilities through assigning values to configurable parameter instances [6, 5].
-To enable the reuse of such configuration decisions based on the similarities within a product, we express the similarity rules in terms of the configurable parameters and other model elements in the SimPL model of a product family.
+Configuration in our automated, model-based approach is performed by resolving variabilities through assigning values to configurable parameters [4].
+To enable the reuse of such configuration decisions based on the similarities within a product, we express the similarity rules in terms of the configurable features and other model elements in the SimPL model of a product family.
 For this purpose, we use OCL, as it is the standard language for expressing constraints on the elements in UML class diagrams.

-Each OCL expression is written in the context of an instance of a specific type [3].
+Each OCL expression is written in the context of an instance of a specific type [2].
 In an OCL expression representing a similarity rule, the context must be the instance that contains all the configuration unit instances that form the scope of the similarity rule.
 For example, to model the similarity rule XtTypeSimilarity, we use an OCL invariant written in the context of the class SubseaProdSystem.
-This class
+This class is the topmost class in the SimPL model (Figure 3), and contains all the instances of XmasTree3.
+Each equality relationship in the similarity relation of a similarity rule becomes a boolean subexpression in the corresponding OCL invariant.
+The following is the OCL invariant expressing XtTypeSimilarity.